How long does it take to complete the program?

 This program focuses on marriage and family therapy as a separate and distinct mental health discipline.
 The federal government has designated marriage and family therapy as one of the five core mental health professions.
 Currently all 50 states regulate the profession by licensing marriage and family therapists.
 What distinguishes marriage and family therapy from other disciplines in an emphasis on treating mental health problems within a family context.
 Family therapists treat all clients, individuals, couples or families from a relational perspective that understands these relational systems as vital for mental health.
 What distinguishes Seton Hill's Marriage and Family Therapy Program from other, similar programs is a training model committed to social diversity and development of the self of the therapist as the most essential tool in clinical work.

 How do I get licensed as a marriage and family therapist?

 The program at Seton Hill provides students with the education necessary to seek licensure as a marriage and family therapist in all 50 states.
 To become a licensed marriage and family therapist (LMFT) in Pennsylvania, students must complete two to three years of post-graduate hours (3,000 total) employed as a family therapist under appropriate supervision, after graduating from the 60-credit master's degree program.
 After completing 3000 supervised hours of clinical practice graduates will be eligible to sit for the national licensing exam.
 Specific licensing requirements for Pennsylvania can be found at the PA State Board of Social Workers, Marriage and Family Therapists and Professional Counselors' website.

 What opportunities for funding exist?

-In addition to the scholar's discount and other aid provided through Seton Hill, the following sites house databases containing thousands of scholarship opportunities.
+In addition to aid provided through Seton Hill, the following sites house databases containing thousands of scholarship opportunities.
 All sites are free and some offer email updates as new opportunities become available.

 - Fast Web: www.fastweb.com